 - Research involving the development of a device that is intended to be a medical device.

 - The use of human tissue in research (e.g. organs, bones, blood, cell lines, etc.).
 There is a separate application administered by HiREB for the use of human tissue.
+Note that this includes the use of ancient human skeletal remains in research (See Interpretation #9 in REB Review).

 Additionally, there are some grey areas where you may need to consult MREB or HiREB first and have the REBs make a determination on the appropriate REB for review before you start one of the application forms.